The first device in my household recently has updated itself to the newest Windows 10 1903 build.

 The tool I am using to catalogue the storages is also worth a mention:

 VVV is an application that catalogs the content of removable volumes like CD and DVD disks for off-line searching.
 Folders and files can also be arranged in a single, virtual file system.
-Each folder of this virtual file system can contain files from many disks so you can arrange your data in a simple and logical way.about VVV
+Each folder of this virtual file system can contain files from many disks so you can arrange your data in a simple and logical way.

 VVV also stores metadata information from audio files: author, title, album and so on.
 Most audio formats are supported.